naumanb/naumanb/README.md

 - 🌱 I’m currently learning GANNs and LLMs

-- ❓ Ask me about anything related to Hyperspectral Imaging and Image Processing tools
+- ❓ Ask me about anything related to Hyperspectral Imaging and Signal Processing tools

 - ⚡ Fun fact: I do a home DIY project every month!
 Ask me about my sprinkler system.